ByAUJay

 Benefits of Decentralized Storage

-• Long-term Preservation: Critical for the value and authenticity of NFTs.
+- Long-term Preservation: This is super important for keeping the value and authenticity of NFTs intact.

 Comparing IPFS and Arweave